 The rates of duties vary by product and country.
 Policies between the two countries will affect tariff rates.
 For example, because of the US-China trade war, the US impose additional 25% duty on some China imported products.
 Then if you import such products, the total tariff rates may be more than 30%, which will bring you huge duty costs.

-So when you choose a product, you’d better find a local customs broker or a freight forwarder to help you estimate the tariff.
+So when you choose a product, you’d better find a local customs broker to help you estimate the tariff.
+Some freight forwarders also can help you do this.
 Never wait until you need to pay, then you find the high import duties, which is too late.

 Common Mistakes When Shipping Products from China